Sourdough starter is about as simple as it comes! Learn to enjoy the simple things with this homemade sourdough starter!

-Add 1 cup (4 ounces) flour, and ½ cup water to the 4 ounces starter.
+Add 1 cup (4 ounces) flour, and 1/2 cup water to the 4 ounces starter.
 Mix the starter, flour, and water, cover, and let the mixture rest at room temperature for approximately 12 hours before repeating.

 Keep 1 cup of starter, and discard any remaining starter.
-Add 1 cup of flour and ½ c of water, stir vigorously.
+Add 1 cup of flour and 1/2 c of water, stir vigorously.
 Do this twice in the day.
 Approximately 12 hours apart.

 By the end of day #5, the starter should have at least doubled in volume.
 You’ll see lots of bubbles.
 If your starter hasn’t risen much and isn’t showing lots of bubbles, repeat discarding and feeding every 12 hours on day 6, and day 7, if necessary — as long as it takes to create a vigorous (risen, bubbly) starter.

 Once the starter is ready, give it one last feeding.
-Discard all but 1 cup).
+Discard all but 1 cup.
 Feed as usual.
 Let the starter rest at room temperature for 6 to 8 hours; it should be active, with bubbles breaking the surface.
 Hate discarding so much starter?
 Share a cup with a friend so they can start their very own sourdough starter!

 Remove however much starter you need for your recipe — typically no more than 2 cups.
 If your recipe calls for more than 1 cup of starter, give it a couple of feedings without discarding, until you’ve made enough for your recipe plus 4 ounces to keep and feed again.

-Store starter in the refrigerator, and feed it regularly; I recommend feeding it with 1 cup flour and ½ cup water once a week.
+Store starter in the refrigerator, and feed it regularly; I recommend feeding it with 1 cup flour and 1/2 cup water once a week.

-|Why do you need to discard half the starter?
+|Why do you need to discard half of the sourdough starter?|